snev68/contributor-book/pt/plugins.md

         break
 ```

-For this plugin, we have to serve to basic roles: responding to a request for the plugin configuration and doing the actual filtering.
+Para esse plugin, temos que For this plugin, we have to serve to basic roles: responding to a request for the plugin configuration and doing the actual filtering.
 This code acts as our main loop, responding to messages from Nu by doing some work and then returning a response.
 Each JSON message is sent to the plugin on a single line, so we need only to read the line and then parse the json it contains.

 From there, we look at what method is being invoked.
 For this plugin, there are four methods we care about: config, begin_filter, filter, and end_filter.
 When we're sent a 'config' request, we respond with the signature of this plugin, which is a bit of information to tell Nu how the command should be called.
 Once sent, we break out of the loop so the plugin can exit and be later called when filtering begins.